zhongzhi107/kakao/README.md

 # kakao

 An API-driven framework for building nodejs apps, using MVC conventions.
+It only will provide a structure, inspired on Ruby on Rails, that will allow you to organise better your projects, initialise your own or third party libraries, call in a easy way your models, helpers, etc.

+## Features

+* MVC architecture project
+* ES6 support
+* Helpers support
+* ORM, ODM or DB driver independent
+* Well organized configuration files and routes
+* Jade Template support

 ## Installation